 Percutaneous drainage of fluid collections may be appropriate if fluid collection is confirmed.
 Then it is important to investigate and exclude injury to the pancreatic duct if fluids collect during the clinical pathway.
 Several studies report that even more severe grades of injury can be managed conservatively, possibly with ERCP and insertion of a stent, but then a greater risk of complications and a longer hospitalisation can be expected.

-27), but children who underwent surgery were more seriously injured and had trauma to multiple organ systems.
+In a study from Boston involving 131 children, 43 patients had a grade II or grade III injury.
+Among these, no difference was found between surgical and non-surgical treatment with regard to length of hospitalisation, complications and co-morbidity (27), but children who underwent surgery were more seriously injured and had trauma to multiple organ systems.
 However, another study found that grade III injuries in the distal pancreas were best served with surgery, resulting in shorter hospitalisations and fewer complications (22).
 In up to half of the patients, grade III and IV injuries can be treated with early drainage, with or without ERCP and stent insertion.
 The risk of further interventions is greater with these measures, and future surgery will nonetheless often be necessary (7, 16, 22).
 Up to half of the children treated with observation alone will develop pseudocysts.
 Almost half of these can be treated with observation, and the pseudocyst will usually recede spontaneously (14, 38).